 - The protagonist finds a stranger’s wallet and a mystery ensues as the character attempts to return the wallet.

 - The protagonist is an expert in a certain field and grudgingly has to mentor an apprentice.
 The mentor ends up learning much more from the apprentice than the person thought was possible.

-- The protagonist is frustrated because no one heeds their advice.
+- The protagonist feels frustration because no one heeds their advice.
 The character sets out to prove they are right about something.
 You have to figure out what that something is.

 - A quiet and unassuming coworker is actually a spy (or a superhero).
 He or she has an intriguing and adventurous hidden life.